crumb-bots/crumb-client-discord/README.md

 > [!WARNING]
 > This library is still under developement and is not yet ready for production.

-A lightweight bare minimum API wrapper for Discord's v10 API.
+A lightweight bare minimum API wrapper for Discord's v10 API made in python.

 ## Implemented
 - zlib transport compression